Moreno Valley, Perris, Hemet, San Jacinto & Nearby Areas

 Highways

-Examples include:
+Examples of highway improvements include:

-- Add at least one lane in each direction on State Route 60 in Moreno Valley
+- Adding at least one lane in each direction on:

 Regional Connections

-Examples include:
+Examples of new regional connections include:

 - Elsinore-Ethanac Expressway

-- State Route 79 Realignment
+- SR-79 Realignment

 Public Transportation

-Examples include:
+Examples of public transportation improvements include:

 Active Transportation

-- Butterfield Overland Trail/Southern Emigrant Trail,
+- Butterfield Overland Trail/Southern Emigrant Trail

 - Salt Creek Trail